You are here

 Senior Capstone Project Overview

-The art and design senior capstone thesis is the final requirement of any major.
-The thesis experience and project are designed to engage you in the definition of the complex intersection between personal voice, conceptual understanding, the ability to conduct and use research, and to use your education (both liberal arts and art/design) effectively in the process of creating a compelling, finely crafted prototype, portfolio, exhibit, presentation, and supporting criticism.
+The art and design senior capstone is the final requirement of any major.
+The capstone experience and project are designed to engage you in the definition of the complex intersection between personal voice, conceptual understanding, the ability to conduct and use research, and to use your education (both liberal arts and art/design) effectively in the process of creating a compelling, finely crafted prototype, portfolio, exhibit, presentation, and supporting criticism.

 The process should captivate your thinking about your work and how others experience it.
 During the capstone experience, you will work on assignments with different sets of constraints, hear from guest speakers with different points of view, and think about speaking to different audiences through (and about) art and design.

 During the fall semester, you will work with faculty who may assign exercises which are designed to jumpstart the conceptual process for the capstone project.
 By the middle of the first semester, you should have identified at least one area of interest to be further explored for the final project.
 Also by this time, you should identify a project suitable for full-scale development, the audience it aims to target, and completed a capstone proposal.
 The term encourages you to conduct research, investigate materials and methods, explore media, develop ideas, and integrate theories and knowledge from your liberal arts and art/design classes.

 The process culminates during spring term as you work toward presenting your prototype(s).
 Also during this term, senior capstone classes will be held Tuesday and Thursday mornings.
 The primary objectives include: